avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 Applications of this transaction could include:

-- Increase the voting weight of a Subnet Validator if a delegation is made on the Subnet
+- Increase the voting weight of a validator if a delegation is made on the Subnet
-- Increase the voting weight of a Subnet Validator if the stake amount is increased (by staking rewards for example)
+- Increase the voting weight of a validator if the stake amount is increased (by staking rewards for example)
 - Decrease the voting weight of a misbehaving validator
-- Remove an inactive Subnet Validator
+- Remove an inactive validator

 The validation criteria for `L1ValidatorWeightMessage` is: